-At Shrewsbury High school we remain true to the vision of our founders, the Girls’ Day School Trust, who, in 1885, decided to open a school in Shrewsbury with the sole purpose of helping every girl to fulfil her potential and dreams.
+At Shrewsbury High school we believe girls do better in an environment created specifically for them and we remain true to the vision of our founders, the Girls’ Day School Trust, who, in 1885, decided to open a school in Shrewsbury with the sole purpose of helping every girl to fulfil her potential and dreams.
 Girls are at the heart of everything we do.
 We want each and every one of them to feel known, supported, confident and able to shine and to leave us prepared to shape the world in which they live.

 Shrewsbury High School is the only all-girls, all-through school in the area, educating girls from 4-18.
 We have created a home for fearless learners and through deliberate and innovative design of our physical space, facilities, timetable, curriculum, wellbeing programmes, staffing structures and the shape of our school day, we have unlocked the power of our all-girl, all-through model.